 Psalm 71:22-24 GNT I will indeed praise you with the harp; I will praise your faithfulness, my God.
 On my harp I will play hymns to you, the Holy One of Israel.
 I will shout for joy as I play for you; with my whole being I will sing because you have saved me.
 I will speak of your righteousness all day long, because those who tried to harm me have been defeated and disgraced.

-The young can learn from the experience and wisdom of older saints.
-We Seasoned Saints should communicate God’s goodness and grace to the next generation.
+The bottom line is that the young can learn from the experience and wisdom of older saints so we Seasoned Saints should never stop communicating God’s goodness and grace to the next generation.